Eyelid Surgery (Blepharoplasty) North Carolina

-Many people opt for eyelid surgery, or blepharoplasty, to get rid of drooping skin that hangs over their upper eyelids or to reduce baggy skin that has collected under their lower eyelids.
+Many people opt for eyelid surgery in Charlotte, NC & Monroe, NC.
+Technically referred to as blepharoplasty, this surgery removes drooping skin and faton upper eyelids and/or reduces baggy skin and fat on the lower eyelids.
 Correcting the eyelids through surgery can add years of life back to a person’s face, making them look younger and more refreshed.
 In the case of upper eyelid surgery, it can also fix vision problems caused by hanging skin obstructing the eyes.
+Metrolina Eye offers laser eyelid surgery in Charlotte, Monroe, and Matthews, NC.

 Droopy upper eyelids and baggy, puffy lower lids are usually both caused by skin losing elasticity during the aging process.
 In the case of the upper eyelid, this creates an extra fold of skin which falls lower and nearer to the eyes over the years.
 This problem can also be caused by the fat inside the skull that acts as a cushion for our eyeball.
 Over time, the thin membrane that holds the fat into place can weaken, allowing the fat to protrude into the lids.